 For a normal, healthy person, eating protein is the best way to get essential amino acids.
 But taking amino acid supplements is the best way to guarantee you receive optimal amounts for rebalancing neurotransmitters, vital when suffering from addiction/dependency.

 One advantage of supplements is that they are more easily absorbed.
-Taking supplements with a carbohydrate such as fruit can be even better because carbs promote insulin release which helps deliver tryptophan, for example, to the brain.
+Taking supplements with a Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… such as fruit can be even better because carbs promote Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. release which helps deliver tryptophan, for example, to the brain.

 The most effective starting dose for most amino acids is 500mg per day which can be increased gradually to 3,000mg per day; the two exceptions are 5-HTP which ranges from 50- 500mg/day, and L-glutamine which ranges from 500-15,000mg/day.
 It is best to start with a lower dose and increase it until you feel the benefits.
 Most people respond to their daily dose being divided into two or three doses a day.